Back

 WHY IT MATTERED

-SME research surfaced a recurring complaint: “I made a great asset last quarter.
+SME research surfaced one recurring complaint: “I made a great asset last quarter.
 I have no idea where it is now.”
 Without a reuse layer, every piece of content becomes a one-time output.
 Compounding value never accrues.

 HOW I SOLVED IT